 "It will mean my name going in the local paper," she explained.
 "I would lose my dignity.
 I just can't do it."

-So now, when she should be enjoying a peaceful and happy retirement with her family, Ivy has the threat of a court case hanging over her as the legal wrangle continues indefinitely.
+So when she should have been enjoying a peaceful and happy retirement with her family, she had the threat of a court case hanging over her as the legal wrangle continued.